 We’ve enjoyed hiking the Cup and Saucer several times during our exploration of Manitoulin Island.
 Every time we explore a different part of the trail.
-And although the path has changed a little bit over the years, I wanted to put this guide together to help those who would like to experience the best Manitoulin Island hiking trail for themselves.
+And although the path has changed a little bit over the years, I put this guide together to help those who would like to experience the best Manitoulin Island hiking trail for themselves.

 I want to mention that I’ve hiked the Cup and Saucer Trail with kids as young as two years old.
 I’ve hiked the Adventure Trail, which is the most challenging of all the routes, with a 6-year-old.
-So if you’re worried that this trail is too much for families, don’t let it concern you.
+So if you’re worried that this Manitoulin Island hiking trail is too much for families, don’t let it concern you.
 I’ll show you the best routes to take no matter your skill level.
 The goal is to make a complete resource for those looking to hike the trail themselves.

 What is the Cup and Saucer Trail And Why Is It So Popular?

 The Cup and Saucer Trail is rich in history and importance on Manitoulin Island.

-The trail was used by the First Nations inhabitants long before the arrival of Europeans and continues to be part of the communities to this day.
+The trail was used by the First Nations inhabitants long before the arrival of Europeans and continues to be part of the local Indigenous communities to this day.

 The Cup and Saucer Trail received its name for the unique rock shapes that make up this Niagara escarpment area.
-Boasting cliffs 70 meters (230 ft) high that stretch or over 2 km (1.25 miles), the Cup and Saucer Trail snakes through deep forest and offers some fo the best views on Manitoulin Island.
+Boasting cliffs 70 meters (230 ft) high that stretch or over 2 km (1.25 miles), the Cup and Saucer Trail snakes through deep forest and offers some of the best views on Manitoulin Island.

 The traditional name of the Cup and Saucer Trail, though is actually “Michigiwadinong.”
 Michigiwadinong is Ojibway, meaning “bluff in the shape of a spearhead.”
 The traditional name is presented on a sign near the trailhead along with the Ojibway story behind the trail.
 It shares that Michigiwadinong is where Nanabush lay down his spearpoints while fleeing from Iroquois warriors.
 Nanabush, a trickster and cultural hero, had been tormenting the Iroquois for generations.